 There are number of ways to prevent the spread of MPX, including:

 Always talking to your sexual partner/s about any recent illness and being aware of new or unexplained sores or rashes on your body or your partner's body, including on the genitals and anus

-Avoiding close contact, including sex, with people with symptoms like sores or rashes
+Avoiding close contact, including hugging, kissing, cuddling and sexual activity with people who have symptoms like sores or rashes

 Using appropriate personal protective equipment (PPE) (like a mask, gown, and gloves) when caring for others with symptoms